Azamsaif47/Supervised-multi-llm-Agent/README.md

 ## Overview

 This project enables a multi-agent system where different LLM agents handle specific tasks, including SQL database operations, PDF context extraction, and audio responses.
 The Supervised Agent, powered by LangChain and LangGraph, acts as the coordinator, managing the different agents and ensuring smooth operations.
-The project also includes a Streamlit UI for easy interaction with the system.
+The project includes a **React UI** for user-friendly interaction.

 ## Components